dionisggr/devmap-api/README.md

 ### User Stories
 - As a prospective user:
+  - I want to land in the Welcome Page with more instructions
   - I want to browse all projects
   - I want to browse all project issues
   - I want to sign up for an account